 Harmful Practices which Damage the Wilderness:

 To assist you in removing dog feces from the trail there is a bag dispenser mounted on a tree as you leave the Bluff Trail Parking Lot to access the Beechville Lakeside Timberlea (BLT) Trail.
-There are garbage containers located in the parking lot and on the BLT trail between the parking lot and the Bluff Trail.
+There are garbage containers located in the parking lot and on the BLT trail at Cranberry Lake just west of The Bluff Wilderness Hiking Trail head.
 There are no garbage containers located on the Bluff Trail and dog owners should be prepared to carry dog waste off the trail to the public garbage containers.
 Given the length of the Bluff Trail, this may mean carrying dog waste for several kilometres.
-Some dog owners may prefer to bury dog waste in “cat holes” 15-25 cm deep and at least 50 metres away from any trail, or water source.
-Plastic bags should not be buried with dog waste.

-Because of the growing number of users on the trail, it is important that dog feces be collected immediately and buried or carried with you.
+Because of the growing number of users on the trail, it is important that dog feces be collected immediately and carried with you.
 Please do not leave dog feces (or bags containing it) on the trail or in the trees to be collected later.
-There is no way for other trail users to distinguish between dog bags waiting to be retrieved and those which have been completely abandoned and the presence of litter and garbage along the trail has a negative impact on the experience for other users and for maintaining good wilderness stewardship practices within this protected wilderness area.
+There is no way for other trail users to distinguish between dog bags waiting to be retrieved and those which have been completely abandoned.
+The presence of litter and garbage along the trail has a negative impact on the experience for other users and for maintaining good wilderness stewardship practices within this protected wilderness area.

-Thank you for your assistance in maintaining the Bluff Trail in accordance with Leave No Trace (LNT) practices.
+Thank you for your assistance in maintaining The Bluff Wilderness Hiking Trail in accordance with Leave No Trace (LNT) practices.
 Your cooperation and LNT skills will help ensure the survival of this protected Wilderness Area and all the life within it.